Are you a bystander to bullying?

 Hurting people's feelings can be just as bad, if not worse than being beaten up, especially if it goes on every day.

-Gossiping, spreading rumours and passing notes used to be the coward's way of bullying and not being seen.
+Gossiping, spreading rumours and passing notes has always been the coward's way of bullying and not being seen.
+Nowadays they use phones and the internet too.
 Check out 'Cyberbullying - bullying from a distance' if you have been bullied or upset by someone using the internet or mobile phones to make you unhappy.

 If you know someone who is being bullied in this way, then you have 3 choices.